Fischer-L/JsonStrings2AndroidStrings/README.md

 ## Usage
-This branch project parses string resources in .json files and then pass the parsed resources to the master branch's AndroidStringResourcesGenerator.
-Utilize the AndroidStringResourcesGenerator to generate strings.xml files.
+This project parses string resources in .json files and then pass the parsed resources to the AndroidStringResourcesGenerator.
+Utilize the AndroidStringResourcesGenerator project to generate strings.xml files.

 ## String resources in JSON